Violence against women in Pakistan: Rape and sexual violence

 The topic of sex is a taboo subject in Pakistan, therefore women often refrain from reporting their experiences with rape.
-According to a study carried out by Human Rights Watch there is a rape once every two hours and a gang rape every hour.
+According to a study carried out by Human Rights Watch in 2009, there was a rape once every two hours and a gang rape every hour in 2009.

 Women's Studies professor Shahla Haeri stated that rape in Pakistan is "often institutionalized and has the tacit and at times the explicit approval of the state".
 According to lawyer Asma Jahangir, who was a co-founder of the women's rights group Women's Action Forum, up to seventy-two percent of women in custody in Pakistan are physically or sexually abused.

 Transgender women

-Between 2015 and 2020, according to TransAction Alliance Khyber Pakhtunkhwa, 68 transgendered people were murdered in the province of Khyber-Pakhtunkhwa, and in 2018 alone, 479 transgender women were attacked in the province.
+Between 2015 and 2020, according to TransAction Alliance Khyber Pakhtunkhwa, 68 transgender people were murdered in the province of Khyber-Pakhtunkhwa, and in 2018 alone, 479 transgender women were attacked in the province.

 Law

-The majority of women who are victims of violence have no legal recourse within Pakistan.

 Existing laws

 Article 25 of the 1973 Pakistani constitution states: "All citizens are equal before law and are entitled to equal protection of law.
 There shall be no discrimination on the basis of sex.
 Nothing in this Article shall prevent the State from making any special provision for the protection of women and children."

 Article 23 of the 1973 Constitution states: "Provision as to property.
 Every citizen shall have the right to acquire, hold and dispose of property in any part of Pakistan, subject to the Constitution and any reasonable restrictions imposed by law in the public interest."

-Article 310A states: “Punishment for giving a female in marriage or otherwise in badla-e-sulh, wanni or swara.- Whoever gives a female in marriage or otherwise compels her to enter into marriage, as badal-e-sulh, wanni, or swara or any other custom or practice under any name, in consideration of settling a civil dispute or a criminal liability, shall be punished with imprisonment of either description for a term which may extend to seven years but shall not be less than three years and shall also be liable to fine of five hundred thousand rupees.”
+Article 310A states: "Punishment for giving a female in marriage or otherwise in badla-e-sulh, wanni or swara.- Whoever gives a female in marriage or otherwise compels her to enter into marriage, as badal-e-sulh, wanni, or swara or any other custom or practice under any name, in consideration of settling a civil dispute or a criminal liability, shall be punished with imprisonment of either description for a term which may extend to seven years but shall not be less than three years and shall also be liable to fine of five hundred thousand rupees."

 The Prevention of Anti Women Practices Act 2011 states: "Whoever by deceitful or, illegal means deprives any woman from inheriting any movable or immovable property at the time of opening of succession shall be punished with imprisonment for either description for a term which may extend to ten years but not be less than five years or with a fine of one million rupees or both."